kiebitz-oss/services/README.md

 kiebitz admin keys mediator > data/secret-mediator-keys.json
 ```

 This will create a JSON data structure with all necessary keys for the mediator.
-Please be aware that the `provider` and `queue` keys are just copied from the `002_admin.json` file generated before.
-These keys enable mediators to decrypt provider and queue data.
+Please be aware that the `provider` keys are just copied from the `002_admin.json` file generated before.
+These keys enable mediators to decrypt provider data.

 For the next steps of the setup process we'll need a running backend, so let's start it via